Algorithms for optimal control of hybrid systems with sliding motion: Proof of Theorem

 Hence

 We conclude that

 if $c_{k_l} \geq \hat{c}$, where $\hat{c}$ is the smallest positive number $c$ which satisfies the equation: $c^2 K_1 - c (rK_2) \geq 1$.

 and {\it (iii)} Let $\{u_k\}$ be an infinite sequence generated by {\it Algorithm}.
-We must show that $\lim_{k\rightarrow\infty}\sigma_{c_k}(u_k) =0$ and, if a convergent subsequence of $\{u_k\}$ has a limit point $\bar{u}\in {\mathcal U}$, that conditions ${\bf (NC^{13})}$ are satisfied at $\bar{u}$.
+We must show that $\lim_{k\rightarrow\infty}\sigma_{c_k}(u_k) =0$ and, if a convergent subsequence of $\{u_k\}$ has a limit point $\bar{u}\in {\mathcal U}$, that conditions ${\bf (NC)}$ are satisfied at $\bar{u}$.

-{\it Stage 1. }(Convergence analysis) Since the $c_k$'s are bounded and can increase only by multiplies of $c^0$, we must have $c_k=c$ for all $k\geq k_0$, for some $k_0$ and $c>0$.
+Since the $c_k$'s are bounded and can increase only by multiplies of $c^0$, we must have $c_k=c$ for all $k\geq k_0$, for some $k_0$ and $c>0$.
 In view of the manner in which $u_k$'s are constructed, we have

 for all $k\geq k_0$.
 This means that, for all $j\geq 1$, $k\geq k_0$

 Since $\{\bar{F}_c(u_k)\}$ is a bounded sequence and $\alpha_k\sigma_c(u_k)$ are nonpositive, we conclude

 Since $\sigma_c(u)$ is bounded as $u$ ranges over ${\mathcal U}$ we can arrange by a subsequence extraction (we do not relabel) that